vvvv/The-Gray-Book/reference/hde/debugging-buildresult.md

 Remarks:
+* Typically only the Errors are of interest.
 * vvvv can build patches with errors.
 This allows for faster iterations and refactorings.
 You don't need to fix every error to test a new idea.
 If you are in the process of such a refactoring you might see a lot of errors.
 The Build Result view reminds you of those, but don't feel bad.
 Sometimes when developing bigger patches, this is just part of working, a proof that things are moving.
 Decide for yourself when it's about tackling those errors again.
 For sure, when testing your app, searching for a bug is easier if there are no build errors left.
 * Warnings: There are too many of them typically and it's quite hard to get rid of them.
 So it's a bit tricky to take them seriously.
 However, they still have a purpose which is trying to help you with reasoning about what your app does.
 Especially when it comes to object mutability and order of execution.